samsmithnz/samsmithnz/README.md

 I am Sam Smith, a Customer Success Architect at GitHub, helping customers with their DevOps journeys with GitHub.
-(Last refresh: Sunday, August 1, 4:39 PM EDT
+(Last refresh: Aug 1, 2021, 5:09 PM EDT

 <ul>
     <li>